 With that, two magic users walked up and pulled on my restraints.
 I was led down the staircase and into the cobblestone streets.
 The Udirian populous moved out of my way as we went.
 I was escorted all the way the landing where a white griffin was waiting.

 “It’ll take you to the ground,” one of the men said.
 “You get off, it flies back up.
 Don’t try anything funny.
 It’s trained.
 You make it uncomfortable… it throws you off.”

 “Fair enough,” I replied, gripping the reins.
 “What about these cuffs?”

 “We both know you can take those off whenever you want,” the magic user replied.

 “Now,” the one user added before he started to walk away.
 “If I were you, I’d head to the west.
 The latest rumors are that the final battle is nearly ready to go down.
 Ayla’s forces are mounting at her last stronghold.
 All our forces are pressing in.
 Be the hero we know you are, Sepher.
 Finish this fight.”

 “Hero?”
 I asked.
 “You know I’m being banished, right?”

-The griffin flapped its wings, growing impatient, and the escort backed away.
+The griffin flapped its wings, growing impatient, and the magic user backed away.
 With that, I was lifted off the cobblestone and flung over the side of the city, floating high above the ground.
 We took a nosedive and plummeted to the surface before the creature made a hard flap of its wings, slowing us just in time to hit the ground with a slight thud.